royki/PerfTestGatling/README.md

-Performance test of APIs of 1A4DEV
+Performance test of APIs using Gatling
 ==================================

 Performance/Stress test of APIs